-Blinken refuses to endorsing Israeli 'recognition' of Golan
+Blinken refrains from endorsing Trump 'recognition' of occupied Golan Heights as 'Israeli'

 US Secretary of State Anthony Blinken has held back from endorsing the Trump-administration's recognition of the occupied Golan Heights as part of Israel, but did describe the land as being important for Israel’s security.